Important upcoming events

 My interests include being a life-long supporter of Chelsea Football Club, reading, travelling and music.
 Since retiring, I have also developed a passion for baking and cooking.

-Juliet Fisher (Parent Governor and Marketing & communications and Safeguarding Link Governor)
+Juliet Fisher (Parent and Safeguarding Link Governor)

 I decided to become a governor at Helenswood Academy as I had experience as a parent governor at a local primary school (which recently became an academy) as my daughter moved from Year 6 to 7 I wished to continue as a parent governor at her Secondary school.